 John 3:5 Jesus answered, Verily, verily, I say unto thee, Except a man be born of water and of the Spirit, he cannot enter into the kingdom of God.

 Some would claim that the phrase "born of water" clearly refers to water baptism.
-While many see here an allusion to baptism that Christian readers would recognize, there is a serious problem with seeing a reference to baptism that cannot be controverted, and that is that Nicodemus would not have the slightest idea that Jesus was referring to it.
+While many see here an allusion to baptism that Christian readers would recognize, there is a serious problem with seeing a reference to baptism that cannot be controverted, and that is that Nicodemus would not have the slightest idea that Jesus was referring to Christian baptism.
 How could Nicodemus understand a reference to "an as yet nonexistent sacrament"?

 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws.